ismetdagli/HaX-CoNN/README.md

 Overall improvement over best-baseline: 6.8%
 ```

 Note: These values on Orin AGX may vary what we have reported in the paper (Table 6).
-The authors believes that the reason for the variation is caused by the different Jetpack settings.
+The authors believe that INT8 and FP16 performances of devices are significantly different.
+Plus, another reason for the variation is caused by the different Jetpack settings.
 We have used Jetpack 5.0.1 as reported in Table 4 and it brings with TensorRT 8.4.
-The target system for our experiments should have(or have if you can remotely access) 5.1.1, which has TensorRT 8.5.2.
-More importantly, INT8 and FP16 performances of devices are different.
+The target system for our experiments should have (or have if you can remotely access) 5.1.1, which has TensorRT 8.5.2.

-Note2: As can be seen by comparing Xavier AGX and Orin AGX, the improvement over baselines may vary depending on the characteristics of the hardware(target device) and the DNN set(target applications).
+Note2: As can be observed by comparing Xavier AGX and Orin AGX, the improvement over baselines may vary depending on the characteristics of the hardware(target device) and the DNN set(target applications).

 ### Step 9: Overhead Analysis